digitaljosh/payitforward/README.md

 2. Start MAMP and create a user account with username "payitforward" and password "forward".

+3. In IntelliJ, open application.properties.

+4. On line 24, add the following: "project.base-dir=file:///[YourPathHere]" Replace [YourPathHere] with the path to your project.
+If you're unsure of the path, right-click in the navigation pane and select "Copy Path."
+If you use Windows, you'll need to change the back slashes to forward slashes.

-3. Run the application and view it at localhost:8080.
+5. Run the application and view it at localhost:8080.

 Test Plan: